-METHODS
+4 METHODS

-- 5 Information Sources and Search Strategy - 6 This review followed a systematic review protocol (PROSPERO reference number - 7 CRD42019131242).
-A search was carried out on the following electronic bibliographic - 8 databases: AMED, Academic Search Premier, CINAHL Complete, MEDLINE, PsycINFO, - 9 SPORTDiscus with full text to identify relevant primary studies.
-Reference lists of eligible - studies were hand searched.
-No date limits were applied, and the final search was carried out 21 - 11 March 2019.
+5 Information Sources and Search Strategy

+6 This review followed a systematic review protocol (PROSPERO reference number

+7 CRD42019131242).
+A search was carried out on the following electronic bibliographic

+8 databases: AMED, Academic Search Premier, CINAHL Complete, MEDLINE, PsycINFO,

+9 SPORTDiscus with full text to identify relevant primary studies.
+Reference lists of eligible

+10 studies were hand searched.
+No date limits were applied, and the final search was carried out 21

+11 March 2019.
 The search was limited to peer-reviewed papers, published in English.
+A Boolean

-A Boolean - search strategy was employed to search the databases using key concepts and their alternatives - 13 (physiotherapist OR "physical therapist" AND "self manag" or "self?manag" or "self?care" - or "self care").
+12 search strategy was employed to search the databases using key concepts and their alternatives

+(physiotherapist OR "physical therapist" AND "self manag" or "self?manag" or "self?care" or "self care").

-- 16 Eligibility Criteria and Study Selection - 17 Since the aim of this review was to explore the views of physiotherapists concerning their - delivery of a self-management approach, qualitative or mixed-methods studies with a substantive - 19 qualitative component were sought.
-The inclusion and exclusion criteria outlined in Table 1 were - 20 developed based on the population (physiotherapists), phenomena of interest (views concerning - 21 delivery of a self-management approach) and context (physiotherapy practice) and was used to - screen papers.
-Papers were initially screened for eligibility by CK using their title and abstract. - 23 Studies were included if they contained participants who were physiotherapists or physical - 24 therapists with qualitative data on their perceptions, views, experiences, or beliefs regarding their - 25 role in the delivery of self-management approaches.
-Where it was difficult to determine if a - paper met the inclusion criteria based on title and abstract, they underwent full-text screening.
+16 Eligibility Criteria and Study Selection

+Since the aim of this review was to explore the views of physiotherapists concerning their 17 delivery of a self-management approach, qualitative or mixed-methods studies with a substantive 18 qualitative component were sought.
+The inclusion and exclusion criteria outlined in Table 1 were 19 developed based on the population (physiotherapists), phenomena of interest (views concerning 20 21 delivery of a self-management approach) and context (physiotherapy practice) and was used to 22 screen papers.
+Papers were initially screened for eligibility by CK using their title and abstract.
+Studies were included if they contained participants who were physiotherapists or physical 23 therapists with qualitative data on their perceptions, views, experiences, or beliefs regarding their 24 25 role in the delivery of self-management approaches.
+Where it was difficult to determine if a paper met the inclusion criteria based on title and abstract, they underwent full-text screening.
+26

-1 Search results were handled using an excel spread sheet to facilitate an audit trail and article
+Search results were handled using an excel spread sheet to facilitate an audit trail and article screening.

-2 screening.
 Full-text articles were independently reviewed by CK and SC.
-Discrepancies views of others.
+Discrepancies regarding eligibility for inclusion were resolved by discussion and consensus with CC and JW.
+Studies were excluded if it was not possible to distinguish the views of physiotherapists from the views of others.
 This was carried out to ensure that only the views of physiotherapists were included in the synthesis.